| |

 | On large layouts in standard DC control a power loss may take place due to

 the size of the layout.
-Using booster units a digital layout cannot run out
+Using booster units a DCC digital layout cannot run out

 of power as 'power districts' can be created using a booster unit with its